k499wang/k3vinsite/README.md

 # k3vin's Astro Website

 ## 🚀 Project Structure

-Inside of this Astro project, you'll see the following folders and files:
+Inside this Astro project, you'll see the following folders and files:

 ```text
 /